ShreyasSawai09/devsecops-tutorial/killerkoda-tutorial/step7.md

 echo "3.
 Vulnerable dependencies (Dependency Check) = Enable exploitation" echo "4.
-Container base image vulns (Grype) = Lateral movement potential" echo "" echo "🕵️ The Secret Backdoor:" echo "When you combine the hardcoded secret with the pickle deserialization" echo "vulnerability and admin access, you can achieve remote code execution!" echo ""
+Container base image vulns (Grype) = Lateral movement potential" echo "" echo "[SECRET] The Secret Backdoor:" echo "When you combine the hardcoded secret with the pickle deserialization" echo "vulnerability and admin access, you can achieve remote code execution!" echo ""